officelearn/azure-docs.sv-se/articles/media-services/previous/migrate-windows-azure-media-encoder.md

 ---
-title: Migrera från Windows Azure Media Encoder till Media Encoder Standard | Microsoft Docs
+title: Migrate from Windows Azure Media Encoder to Media Encoder Standard | Microsoft Docs
-description: I det här avsnittet beskrivs hur du migrerar från Azure Media Encoder till Media Encoder Standard medie processor.
+description: This topic discusses how to migrate from Azure Media Encoder to the Media Encoder Standard media processor.
 services: media-services
 documentationcenter: ''
 author: juliako